-Sufficient recombinants for high resolution mapping may also be available through the analysis of a large number of recombinant inbred lines (RIL).
+Sufficient recombinants for high-resolution mapping may also be available through the analysis of a large number of recombinant inbred lines (RIL).
 The advantage of this approach is that once RILs have been genotyped, the costs of mapping the QTL are reduced to the cost of phenotyping animals, but sub-centiMorgan mapping of small-effect QTL will require the creation of an RI set numbering many hundreds.

-Here we investigate and compare strategies for reducing genotyping costs in experiments where either HS, or RIL derived from HS (RIHS), are crossed with an inbred line.
-We are particularly interested in methods that fine-map genetic modifiers of a mutant or knock-out inbred line and we investigate the effects of varying HS generation time, marker spacing and choice of microsatellite or SNP marker.
+Here we investigated and compared strategies for reducing genotyping costs in experiments where either HS, or RIL derived from HS (RIHS), was crossed with an inbred line.
+We were particularly interested in methods that fine-map genetic modifiers of a mutant or knock-out inbred line, and we investigated the effects of varying HS generation time, marker spacing, and choice of microsatellite or SNP marker.

-We present simulation results for the scenario in which a QTL has previously been detected and localised to a 25 cM interval, for instance by an F2 intercross, and one wishes to fine-map the QTL to sub-centiMorgan resolution.
+We present simulation results for the scenario in which a QTL had previously been detected and localized to a 25-cM interval, for instance by an $F_2$ intercross, to fine-map the QTL to sub-centiMorgan resolution.